mark/shard/readme.md

 *So it's like gems?*

 Definitely similar.
 But it's a lot more lightweight—which has some pros, and some cons.
-You don't get any dependency or version management, you don't get binaries, you don't get folders of files.
+You don't get any dependency or version management, you don't get executables, you don't get folders of files.
 But in exchange, you don't need to register or push them anywhere.
 You don't have to worry about name collisions.
 And you can run and test them directly from the command line.

 Plus, since it's built on top of gist, they're easy to read, easy to edit, and they get stars, comments, and forks.

-Think of them as `gem`'s little brother.
+Think of them as `gem`'s baby brother.

 *What if I want something a little… more?*